 A renaissance is taking place at Stony Brook.
 Specifically, the Renaissance School of Medicine at Stony Brook University.

 Our relationship with 111 families of Renaissance Technologies has been a vital catalyst for our trajectory of innovation and excellence.
-Starting with a gift made 35 years ago by Jim Simons, former chair of the Stony Brook Department of Mathematics, who incubated the company on the Stony Brook University campus, this relationship has catalyzed several hundred gifts that have totaled more than $500 million.
+Starting with a gift made 35 years ago by Jim Simons, former Chair of the Stony Brook Department of Mathematics, who incubated the company on the Stony Brook University campus, this relationship has catalyzed several hundred gifts that have totaled more than $500 million.

-During The Campaign for Stony Brook alone, more than 72 Renaissance Technologies employees and their families donated $166.5 million that directly benefited Stony Brook Medicine.
+During the Campaign for Stony Brook alone, more than 72 Renaissance Technologies employees and their families donated $166.5 million that directly benefited Stony Brook Medicine.
 To commemorate the generosity and vision of these families, we are proud to name our School the Renaissance School of Medicine at Stony Brook University.
 You can learn more about our relationship and the renaming in this edition of Medicine Today.

-Research stories in this edition of Medicine Today show that lung cancer survival rates are higher for patients treated with a multidisciplinary care model of care.
+Research stories in this edition of Medicine Today show that lung cancer survivor rates are higher for patients treated with a multidisciplinary care model of care.
 Another research project at Stony Brook illuminates how genes respond to temperature changes.
 This work could potentially help scientists to better determine how temperature changes affect genes in various cell types, and thus reveal how infectious microbes or human cells respond to fever or heating-cooling.

 We also cover a $3.8 million grant received by Biomedical Engineering faculty member Danny Bluestein, PhD, to develop heart-health technology.
 This translational project aims to develop the next generation of Transcatheter Aortic Valve Replacement (TAVR) technology.
-Finally, we recognize Latha Chandran, MD, MPH, vice dean of Academic and Faculty Affairs, who has been elected to a national leadership role as president of the Academic Pediatric Association.
+Finally, we recognize Latha Chandran, MD, MPH, Vice Dean of Academic and Faculty Affairs, who has been elected to a national leadership role as President of the Academic Pediatric Association.